Updated Jan 28, 2026

-Building an app in 2025 no longer requires years of coding experience, but choosing the right platform can make the difference between launching successfully or getting stuck in development limbo.
-Adalo emerges as the superior choice for most app builders, offering a complete no-code solution with native mobile capabilities, while V0.dev serves a narrower audience of developers seeking AI-assisted code generation.
+Building an app in 2026 no longer requires years of coding experience, but choosing the right platform can make the difference between launching successfully or getting stuck in development limbo.
+Adalo emerges as the superior choice for most app builders, offering a complete AI-powered app builder with native mobile capabilities, while V0.dev serves a narrower audience of developers seeking AI-assisted code generation.

 The app development landscape has transformed dramatically with these two platforms taking fundamentally different approaches.
-Adalo provides a visual drag-and-drop builder that enables anyone to create native iOS and Android apps without writing code, supporting over 1 million makers on the platform.
+Adalo provides a visual drag-and-drop builder that enables anyone to create native iOS and Android apps without writing code, supporting over 3 million apps created on the platform.
 V0.dev, launched by Vercel, uses artificial intelligence to generate React code from natural language descriptions, targeting frontend developers who want to accelerate their workflow.
-Understanding these core differences helps explain why Adalo's comprehensive platform serves 90% of app builders better than V0.dev's specialized tool.
+Understanding these core differences helps explain why Adalo's comprehensive platform serves the vast majority of app builders better than V0.dev's specialized tool.

 Platform overview reveals fundamentally different philosophies

 The platform's core strength lies in its comprehensive approach to app development.
 Users get a complete ecosystem including database management, user authentication, API integrations, and publishing tools.
 Adalo processes over 20 million data requests daily across published apps, demonstrating its production readiness.
-Recent leadership changes under CEO James Crennan have refocused the company on performance improvements and user experience enhancements.
+The late 2025 launch of Adalo 3.0 completely overhauled the backend infrastructure, delivering 3-4x faster performance and modular infrastructure that scales with app needs.

 The fundamental difference becomes clear: Adalo offers a complete solution from idea to app store, while V0.dev provides code generation requiring additional technical implementation.
 This distinction shapes every aspect of the user experience and determines which platform suits different needs.